The Best Urban Exploration YouTube Channels Right Now

 Knowing the backstory of the places they’re exploring gives you some amazing insight into the video you’re watching.
-Which make for a great viewing experience.
+Which makes for a great viewing experience.

 Some of their most notable videos include Bryan and Michael exploring an abandoned Disneyland knock-off.
 Or them driving down Clinton Road which is considered America’s most terrifying stretch of road.

 Their videos can be considered mini-documentaries with how detailed and high quality they are.
 Michael and Bryan are truly some of the best urban explorers on youtube.